 By default, these nodes are smooth nodes.
 But pressing the C key while moving a control handle creates a cusp node.

-Double-clicking the Bezier icon opens the options for this tool, which also apply to Freehand.
+Double-clicking the Bezier icon opens the options for this tool, which also apply to the Freehand tool.
 Here you can adjust corners and straight lines, and control auto-join.

 The Pen tool is similar to Bezier but has the Preview mode option.
 With preview, you can see how the segment will look before you draw it.